9x20 Lathe

 All threads & bolts are M6-1.
 The top of the bracket &

-the two setscrews are below the table's surface.
+the two set screws are below the table's surface.

 9x20 Lathe DRO, DRO Wall Mount Bracket, DPU-550 Daughterboard Upgrade, Lathe Work Light